God Dealing With You About 30-30 Ministries?

-As we enter our fifth full year of ministry, I’ve learned that there are countless Christian men and women out there who are passionate about hunting and fishing... and passionate about using these sports to reach the lost.
+As 2020 will kick-off our ninth full year of ministry, I’ve learned that there are countless Christian men and women out there who are passionate about hunting and fishing... and passionate about using these sports to reach the lost.
 We have partnered with some of the finest folks I’ve ever met, simple people who know hunting and fishing, love the Lord and want to combine the two.
 30-30 gives them the opportunity to do that!

 To date, 30-30 hasn’t begged anyone to host a camp.
 Yes, you’ll see us out promoting the ministry through speaking engagements and hunting shows, and you’ll see us posting on social media, and you may even get our e-mails.
 However, when it comes to doing shoulder-to-shoulder ministry with a new partner, we’d much rather the Holy Spirit make that initial contact with the person.

 Is God dealing with you about serving inside 30-30?
 If He is, let me encourage you to pray about hosting a camp, or forming a group, maybe even within your church, to host a camp.
 The process to start is simple.